jennadevida/jennabu-CHO/README.md

 This code uses Python3, you could change the prints if you want to use it with Python2.7.

-What you can do?:
+# What you can do?:

  [1] Generate a graphic (.png) of abundances on a range of temperatures for a specific C/O and pressure.

- [2] Obtain the specific abundances of molecules on a specific temperature, C/O and pressure (file .dat).
+ [2] Obtain the specific abundances of molecules on a specific temperature, C/O and pressure (.dat).

-The reactions that the code consider are:
+# The reactions that the code consider are:

   Reaction 1: CH4 + H2O <-> CO + 3 H2